ilyakashtelyan/pmc-docs/docs/source/ppcheck.rst

 	<iframe width=640 height=392 frameborder="0" scrolling="no" src="https://screencast-o-matic.com/embed?sc=cb6QYlICTn&v=5&ff=1" allowfullscreen="true"></iframe>

 Post-publication check (round 2)
 --------------------------------

 **Role:** `Production editor <roles.html#production-editor>`__

-After the vendor indicates that they’ve completed the requested corrections, it is up to the PE to review the published article again and to indicate if further corrections are required.
+After the vendor indicates that they’ve completed the requested corrections, the PE will review the published article again and indicate if further corrections are required.
 This can be accomplished in the same way as the initial post-publication check.
 The PE is presented with two options: one returns the article to the vendor for further corrections, and the other completes the post-publication check process and opens the ready for archiving task.